 \section{Related Work}

-The drive to improve AI transparency via documentation has been motivated by the numerous high-profile examples of AI risk in society.
-This has sparked research groups~\cite{datasheets-cacm-2020,dataset-nut-label-2gen-2020,factsheets-2019,model-cards,experiences-2020,aboutml-2020,co-designing-checklists-2020} and government agencies~\cite{UK-transparency-proposal-2021,EuropeanCommission2020,canada-protocol-2019} to explore what form this documentation should take.
-The main focus of these works has been on \textit{what} should be included in this AI documentation for near universal use.
-Several of these efforts have included feedback loops, where society and industries have been able to comment on the proposals.
-Essential stakeholders for AI transparency are citizens who want to know more about the algorithmic decisions that are affecting them.
-This is challenging because the average citizen is not familiar with the technical details of AI.
+Numerous proposals have been made by research groups ~\cite{datasheets-cacm-2020,dataset-nut-label-2gen-2020,factsheets-2019,model-cards,experiences-2020,aboutml-2020,co-designing-checklists-2020} and government agencies~\cite{UK-transparency-proposal-2021,EuropeanCommission2020,canada-protocol-2019} for what should be included in AI documentation.
+Several proposals have been shaped by comments from interested parties including industry and individual subjects who might be affected by AI.
 In recent work, Domagala and Spiro~\cite{UK-transparency-study-2021} engaged with citizens to better understand their needs regarding information about algorithmic systems deployed by the UK government.
-This was one way to approach Step 1 of the methodology described in Section~\ref{sec-background}.
+This is one way to approach Step 1 of the process described in Section~\ref{sec-background}.
 Earlier, Hind et al.~\cite{experiences-2020} explored the needs of documentation producers via interviews and a documentation creation exercise lasting a few hours.
-This paper differs from these works since it examines AI documentation practice in situ through a months-long case study involving both producers and consumers.
+This paper differs from these works in examining the process of creating AI documentation in situ through a months-long field study involving both producers and consumers of documentation.

 Software documentation, in general, describes important characteristics of a system, application, or module.
 Despite its necessity, developers and software engineers find the task of \textit{documenting} uninteresting and its creation often falls to technical writers who do not know all the details of the software they are documenting \cite{parnas2011precise}.
-Not surprisingly, consumers of documentation generally dislike what is produced because such documentation is often incomplete, difficult to understand, or out of date \cite{chomal2015software}.
+Not surprisingly, consumers of documentation generally dislike what is produced because it is often incomplete, difficult to understand, or out of date \cite{chomal2015software}.
 But documentation is essential as it remains one of the few channels of communication between the developers of software and its various users \cite{kipyegen2013importance}.